-In Carbonera, just outside Treviso, stands Villa Tiepolo Passi, a magnificent example of a Vincenzo Scamozzi-school, early Venetian Baroque style post-Palladian Villa Veneta.
+In Carbonera, just outside Treviso, stands Villa Tiepolo Passi, a magnificent example of a Vincenzo Scamozzi-school, post-Palladian Villa Veneta built in early Venetian Baroque style.

-In the 19th century, it was passed down to the Passi de Preposulo Counts, an illustrious ancient family originally from the Bergamo area, who now maintain the Villa in old-fashioned style, offering lodgings, guided visits, educational visits for school groups, organic produce, judicious landscaping and cuisine based on age-old family recipes.
+In the 19th century, the Villa was passed down through family connections to the Passi de Preposulo Counts, an illustrious ancient family originally from the Bergamo area, who now maintain the Villa in old-fashioned style, offering lodgings, guided visits, educational visits for school groups, organic produce, judicious landscaping and cuisine based on age-old family recipes.

-The Villa has Sansovino-style ceilings on the ground floor and 17th-century frescoes by Pietro Antonio Cerva Bolognese on the first floor.
+The Villa has Sansovino-style ceilings on the ground floor and 17th-century frescoes by Il Bolognese on the first floor.

-Outside the Villa, the grand yard is watched over by the busts of the philosophers Democritus and Heraclitus who see the sun rise and set on the winter solstice (December 21st), an unequivocal symbol of the role of agriculture at the Villa (the end and the beginning of the agrarian season) and of the human condition.
+Outside, the grand yard is watched over by the busts of the philosophers Democritus and Heraclitus which line up with the rising and setting sun on the winter solstice (December 21st), an unequivocal symbol of the role of agriculture at the Villa.

-The elegant Italianate garden with its fish pond and statues by Torretto (Canova’s maestro) stretches out into monumental perspective, one of the rare remaining examples of this sort of Veneto countryside from the period of the Serenissima – the Most Serene Republic.
+The elegant Italianate garden with its fish pond and statues by Torretto (Canova’s maestro) stretches out into monumental perspective, one of the rare remaining examples of this sort of Veneto countryside from the period of the Serenissima – the Republic of Venice.

-The Family Chapel, with its Plenary Indulgence granted by Pope Pius VI, there are frescoes by Giovan Battista Canal (Canaletto’s nephew) and ceiling paintings by the school of Tiepolo.
+The Family Chapel, with its Plenary Indulgence granted by Pope Pius VI, has Tiepolo-school frescoes attributed to Giovan Battista Canal, Canaletto’s nephew.
 In the eastern part of the grounds, connected to the park, is the original Brolo (vegetable garden and orchard), with 500 organically-cultivated plants.